quasiquoting/lfetool/README.md

 * stable - what you should use for all your production needs; currently on v1.x; this is the default branch
 * dev-v1 - on-going improvements to the v1.x series
-* dev-v2 - a convertion of lfetool from a large Bash script to an LFE project;
+* dev-v2 - a conversion of lfetool from a large Bash script to an LFE project;
   the v2.x series (every release to stable gets merged into dev-v2, to benefit from any bug fixes/hot-fixes/template improvements/additions/etc.)
 * master - this is kept around for legacy purposes (there are some projects